MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsEdgeServer.md

 ```

 ### -XmppInternalPort
-**Below Content Applies To:** Lync Server 2013

 Port used for internal XMPP traffic.
 The extensible Messaging and Presence Protocol (XMPP) is an open-standard communications protocol for exchanging messages using XML.
-An allowed partner is an IM and presence provider whose users are allowed to exchange instant messages and presence information with your Lync Server users.
-The default value is 5098.

-**Below Content Applies To:** Skype for Business Server 2015

-Port used for internal XMPP traffic.
-The extensible Messaging and Presence Protocol (XMPP) is an open-standard communications protocol for exchanging messages using XML.
-An allowed partner is an IM and presence provider whose users are allowed to exchange instant messages and presence information with your Skype for Business Server 2015 users.
+An allowed partner is an IM and presence provider whose users are allowed to exchange instant messages and presence information with your Skype for Business Server users.
 The default value is 5098.

 ```yaml